Metroid: Zero Mission: Development

-Metroid: Zero Mission was directed by Yoshio Sakamoto, a Nintendo veteran who has been involved with the Metroid series since its debut with the Nintendo Entertainment System game, and has played a role in every game in the series except for Metroid II.
-Sakamoto was the only member of the original Metroid development team to work on Zero Mission.

-While working on the concept for the next Metroid game after Metroid Fusion was released in 2002, one of the developers for Fusion suggested that Super Metroid be ported to the Game Boy Advance; however, Sakamoto decided to port the original Metroid instead.
+Metroid: Zero Mission was directed by Yoshio Sakamoto, who had worked on every Metroid game but Metroid II: Return of Samus (1991).
+He was the only member of the original Metroid (1986) team to work on Zero Mission.
+While working on the concept for the next Metroid game after Metroid Fusion (2002), one of the developers suggested porting Super Metroid (1994) to the Game Boy Advance, but Sakamoto decided to port the original Metroid instead.
 The development team decided to return to the roots of Metroid gameplay by creating a game based on the NES original.
 Sakamoto, noting that Fusion's gameplay and structure were drastically different from previous games, wanted to "show people who had never played a Metroid game prior to Fusion, the roots of the Metroid franchise, that this is what Metroid is, this is the style of gameplay that Metroid sprang from [...] at the same time, retell the story of Samus's original mission".

-One of the biggest challenges that the developers faced was adding enough elements to Zero Mission to make it feel new, while keeping the spirit of the original Metroid.
-Because both games were made for the Game Boy Advance, Zero Mission uses a rebuilt version of the game engine used for Fusion so that it did not need to be built from scratch.
-This marked the first time two Metroid installments have been released for the same video game console.
-Metroid Fusion had offered connectivity with Metroid Prime on the Nintendo GameCube, and Zero Mission was planned to offer similar functionality with Metroid Prime 2: Echoes, but these plans ultimately fell through.
+The team originally used a cuter visual style to evoke the original NES graphics, but reverted to a more realistic style after Nintendo of America said it would harm sales.
+One of the biggest challenges that the developers faced was adding enough elements to make Zero Mission feel new, while keeping the spirit of the original Metroid.
+Zero Mission uses a rebuilt version of the game engine used for Fusion.
+Metroid Fusion had offered connectivity with Metroid Prime on the GameCube, and Zero Mission was planned to offer similar functionality with Metroid Prime 2: Echoes, but these plans fell through.
 Sakamoto explained that because there was not enough development time for Zero Mission, compounded by the fact that both of their release dates were too far apart, the team was prevented from doing so.
 They did, however, manage to include the ability for Fusion to connect with Zero Mission.